What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • obscene gestures.

-To establish a diagnosis, the patient must suffer from vocal tics along with physical impairments.
-Vocal tics include excessive hiccups, frequent throat clearing, and constant high-pitched communication (screaming) for no apparent reason.
-Some people also too often repeat abusive (abusive) expressions or any one word or phrase.
+To be diagnosed, the patient must suffer from vocal tics along with physical impairments.
+Vocal tics include excessive hiccups, frequent throat clearing, and constant speaking in a loud voice (shouting) for no apparent reason.
+Some people also repeat swear words or a single word or phrase too often.

 If the patient is a child, the methods are usually sufficient to cure such an unpleasant symptom as a nervous tic.
-The causes and treatment in adults are more serious in comparison, therefore, in severe cases, doctors often prescribe medication.
+The causes and treatment in adults are more serious in comparison, so in severe cases Doctors often prescribe medications.

 Causes and risk factors

-The root cause of any type of tick is a neurological disorder that can only be identified by a qualified physician.
-However, some circumstances can activate the "sleeping" pathology and complicate the course of the primary disease.
-In addition, exposure to risk factors leads to an increase in the frequency and intensity of ticks.
+The root cause of any type of tic is a neurological disorder, which can only be determined by a qualified doctor.
+However, some circumstances can activate the “dormant” pathology and complicate the course of the primary disease.
+In addition, exposure to risk factors leads to an increase in the frequency and intensity of tics.
 These factors include:

 • stress;